linode/docs/docs/networking/an-overview-of-ipv6-on-linode.md

  - '[IPv6 Subnet Cheat Sheet](http://www.ipv6ve.info/project-definition/ipv6-subnet-cheat-sheet-and-ipv6-cheat-sheet-reference)'
 ---

-All Linodes are created with one IPv6 address acquired by Stateless Address Autoconfiguration (SLAAC).
+All Linodes are created with one IPv6 address, which is acquired by Stateless Address Autoconfiguration (SLAAC).
 IPv6 is fully enabled on all of Linode's supported operating systems and uses hardware-based addressing.

-It is important to note that Linode does not offer private IPv6 address allocations.
-Our IPv6 accounting was designed so that local IPv6 traffic does not count against your transfer quota and you can use them just like private IPv6 addresses.
+Linode does not offer private IPv6 address allocations.
+Our IPv6 accounting was designed so that local IPv6 traffic does not count against your transfer quota, so you can use your default IPv6 address as if it were a private IP address.

 ## How to Find Your IPv6 Address